Table of Contents

 Always start by translating your Knowledge Bases, then translate the top sections followed by their sub-sections and finally translate the articles.
 Following this simple order will guaranty that the content hierarchy is always preserved.

 A list of all Knowledge Bases and sections will appear.
 In the column with the language flags click the plus icon to translate the item.
 Fill in the form that will open with the translated content and save.
-BasePress will keep synchronised all data like the Knowledge Base image, the section image and icon, Knowledge Base and section order for all languages.
+BasePress will keep all data like the KB image, section image and icon, KB and section order for all languages synchronized.

-Once the Knowledge Bases and sections are translated you can find the translation in under Knowledge Base->Manage KBs and Knowledge Base->Sections for their relative languages.
-You can make any further changes directly there without the need to go back to WPML screen.
+Once the Knowledge Bases and sections are translated you can find the translation in under Knowledge Base >Manage KBs and Knowledge Base >Sections for their relative languages.
+You can make any further changes directly there without the need to go back to the WPML screen.

 After you have translated the Knowledge Bases and Sections you can start translating your articles.
-Go to Knowledge Base->All Articles and click on the plus icon for the language you want to make the translation.
+Go to Knowledge Base >All Articles and click on the plus icon for the language you want to make the translation for.

 The standard WordPress editor will open.
-You can then proceed creating the stranslation.
+You can then proceed creating the translation.
 Remember to select the Knowledge Base and Section for the translation and save.
-BasePress will synchronise all extra data like the icon and the article order across all languages.
+BasePress will synchronize all extra data like the icon and the article order across all languages.

 Knowledge Bases are top level categories for the knowledge base, they will never loose hierarchy so you should not worry about them.
 Just make sure they are the first to be translated.

 Sections and sub sections are child categories of Knowledge Bases.
 If you translate a section but its parent Knowledge Base has not been translated yet, that translated section will remain without parent.
 The same will happen if you translate a sub-section before its parent section.
 Any section or sub-section without parent will be be treated as a Knowledge Base by BasePress.